 Our Score for 8×8: 7/10

-- While 8×8’s lowest-tier X2 plan costs more than alternatives, it works great for large teams because it has no user limit.
+- While 8×8’s lowest-tier X2 plan costs more than alternatives, it works great for larger teams because it has no user limit.
 X2 includes unlimited call queues and auto attendants.

 - 8×8 offers strong UCaaS collaboration with file-sharing in team chat, plus video meetings that include unique capabilities like instant polls and breakout rooms